BIOFoundry Hero

 • DNA purification, quantification and normalisation

-• Automated DNA electrophoresis (eGels)
+• Automated high-throughput DNA electrophoresis (eGels)

-Our automation platforms
+Our automation capabilities

-We specialise in the rapid design, construction, and testing of genetically reprogrammed organisms.
+We specialise in the rapid design, construction, and testing of genetically reprogrammed organisms, working with a range of different partners in academia and industry.

 DNA Assembly